Welcome to today's edition of the Rush 24-7 podcast.

 He's a star to the drive-by media.

-And you ought to read in Time Magazine the glowing report, the glowing review of Mahmoud.
+And you ought to read in Time magazine the glowing report, the glowing review of Mahmoud.

 He refused to take questions.

-He did allow people to make statements to which he would respond, but he did not allow you can say what you wanted, but you couldn't ask any questions.
+He did allow people to make statements to which he would respond, but he did not allow, you can say what you wanted, but you couldn't ask any questions.

-Yes, Mr. Snerdley, uh yeah, they went.
+Oh, yeah, they went.

 I think he did insult the United States.

-Uh he's still on the war path.
+He's still on the war path.

-Who is Mahmud Ahmadinizad?
+Who is Mahmoud Ahmadinezad?

 As a human being, forget his title.